prplfoundation/data-elements/doc/AdminGuide.md

 **Receiver Logging**

 By default, wccf_rx_rest.py logs to CentOS service rsyslog, facility local5.
 This is hardwired in the code at this time.
+Some useful logging output may go to stdout so the startup command redirects this to a file also.

 Without any changes, log messages up to INFO will be logged to /var/log/messages.
 If you wish to have DEBUG level messaging enabled, and/or desire a separate log for wccf_rx_rest, you will need to add the following line to `/etc/rsyslog.conf` just before the comment as illustrated here:

     # ### begin forwarding rule ###
     local5.*                                                /var/log/wccf.log

+The rsyslog service on Ubuntu differs from CentOS so configuration may require additional steps.
+The following ownership change was found to be necessary in cursory testing:

+    $ chown syslog:adm /var/log/wccf.log

-A restart of service rsyslog is required to enable this change.
+A restart of service rsyslog is required to effect the above changes.

+    $ service rsyslog restart

 **Running the Receiver**